JeffWeinell/REEs/README.md

 ```

-- **Step 3 option 1:** [cactus.sh](PostSequencing/cactus.sh): de novo reference-free alignment of SnakeCap data and NCBI snake genomes.
+- **Steps 3/4 (Option 1):** [cactus.sh](PostSequencing/cactus.sh): de novo reference-free alignment of SnakeCap data and NCBI snake genomes.
 The input file [seqFile](PostSequencing/seqFile_SnakeSamplesAndGenomes.txt) has a newick format guide tree on the first line.
 Each of the other lines contains the name of a sample, followed by a space, and then the path to the sample's sequences that are to be aligned with sequences of the other individuals.
 I used a partially resolved guide tree.

 ```
-# usage for cactus.sh
+# Run cactus.sh
 cactus.sh </path/to/input/seqFile> </path/to/output.HAL> [/path/to/jobstore] [/path/to/working/directory]

+# Use the script 'hal2maf' (included with Cactus) to convert from HAL to MAF format.
+hal2maf <'input.hal'> <'output.maf'>

+# Use maf2fasta.sh to extract each MAF alignment black to a separate alignment file in fasta format.
+maf2fasta.sh <'input.maf'> <'/path/to/output/directory'>
 ```

-- **Step 3 option 2:** [03.sh](PostSequencing/03.sh), which uses blast+/2.9.0 to match contigs against a database of target sequences.
-Then use [targetMatchingAssessment.sh](PostSequencing/targetMatchingAssessment.sh), which calls the Rscript [targetMatchingAssessment.R](PostSequencing/targetMatchingAssessment.R), to processes the output.
+Then...use the [Comparative Genomics Toolkit](https://github.com/ComparativeGenomicsToolkit/Comparative-Annotation-Toolkit) to annotate assemblies?

+- **Steps 3/4 (Option 2; seems to work better):** Run [03.sh](PostSequencing/03.sh), which uses blast+/2.9.0 to query all sequences (= sequence capture contigs, NCBI genomes, and reference target sequences) against a blast database of the same sequences; i.e., query sequences = subject sequences.
+If the Blast database does not already exist, then it is created from the sequences referenced in the [seqFile](PostSequencing/seqFile_SnakeSamplesAndGenomes_blast.txt).
+The format of the seqFile is the same as that used for Cactus, except that a newick guide tree should not be included.
+The output of ```03.sh``` is a blast table (format 6).
+ - I used the script [targetMatchingAssessment.sh](PostSequencing/targetMatchingAssessment.sh), which calls the Rscript [targetMatchingAssessment.R](PostSequencing/targetMatchingAssessment.R), to processes the hit table.
+This script constructs an edge matrix from the query name and subject name columns of the hit table describing a graph of loci connected by hits.
+Graph subcomponents are identified unconnected groups of loci, and each group corresponds to a set of putatively homologous sequences.
+Each group is categorized as Single-target (includes one target), Multi-target (includes multiple targets), or Bycatch (includes no targets).
+For each Single and Multi-target groups the unaligned sequences are written to a fasta file.
+Bycatch groups that included more than 20 sequences/group were saved to a group-specific fasta file, whereas bycatch groups with less than 20 sequences were all saved to a single (multi-group) fasta file, with group assignment appended to each sequence name; this strategy was/is used to avoid creating a huge number of files.

 ```
 ### targetMatchingAssessment.sh